citp/privacy-policy-historical/e/ea/eas/easypolicy.com.md

-> *The following text is extracted and transformed from the easypolicy.com privacy policy that was archived on 2011-05-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110507215954id_/http%3A//www.easypolicy.com/PrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the easypolicy.com privacy policy that was archived on 2011-12-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111223005048id_/http%3A//easypolicy.com/PrivacyPolicy.aspx) for the most accurate reproduction.*

-#
+# Privacy Policy - Easypolicy

-Your inputs/queries as a registered user are required to serve you better and any information that you provide on this website shall not be shared with anyone without your consent. “easypolicy.com” is committed to ensuring that your privacy is protected.
+Easypolicy.com is committed to ensuring that your privacy is protected.
 We ask you to provide certain information by which you can be identified when using this website, and then you can be assured that it will only be used in accordance with this privacy statement.

 #### 1\.
 Information gathering